mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

       ```https://minibox.mosip.net/idauthentication/v1/internal/getCertificate?applicationId=IDA ```

      Ensure to copy the certificate value in the response from the above request.
-Save this copy as `IDA.cer` file locally as this might be required in the future.

   * 5. Upload copied IDA certificate from the above request in the below SWAGGER URL.